ShlomiWol/WeatherAPITester/README.md

 # WeatherAPITester
-This repository has tests that i write to the OenWeatherMap API
+This repository has tests to the OenWeatherMap API